esamattis/react-zorm/README.md

 -   `("name"): string` - The `name` attribute value
 -   `("id"): string` - Unique `id` attribute value to be used with labels and `aria-describedby`
 -   `(): string` - The default, same as `"name"`
--   `(index: number): Chain` - Special case for setting array indices
+-   `(index: number): FieldChain` - Special case for setting array indices

 ### `errors` invocation